 Attendance Reporting Using the Provider’s Child Care Management Software

-NLF: Boards must inform staff that, except for the exception described above when the provider is transporting a child, the requirements in §809.95 apply to providers using their own CCMS for attendance collection, including the requirement that providers must not perform the attendance or absence-reporting function on behalf of the sponsor.
+NLF: Boards must inform staff that, except for the exception described above, when the provider is transporting a child, the requirements in §809.95 apply to providers using their own CCMS for attendance collection, including the requirement that providers must not perform the attendance- or absence-reporting function on behalf of the sponsor.
 However, for providers using a CCMS that does not allow sponsors to report backdated attendance, providers may correct backdated attendance on behalf of the sponsors.

 NLF: Boards must notify providers using TX3C: KinderBridge that they are required to upload attendance to TX3C: KinderConnect at least weekly to remain in compliance with automated attendance requirements.